denoland/manual/tools/repl.md

 # Read-eval-print-loop

-`deno repl` starts an read-eval-print-loop, which lets you interactively build up program state in the global context, it is especially useful for quick prototyping and checking snippets of code.
+`deno repl` starts a read-eval-print-loop, which lets you interactively build up program state in the global context, it is especially useful for quick prototyping and checking snippets of code.